Tennessee Sports Betting: TN Sportsbook Sites, Apps & Promos

-Online sports betting apps could be available in Tennessee as early as the summer of 2020.
-These are the possible apps that also operate in other US states.
+Online sports betting apps became available in Tennessee on November 1, 2020.
+These are the apps that are currently operate in the state.

 DraftKings Sportsbook was launched following the DraftKings daily fantasy sports site’s success.
 Bettors in states where DraftKings Sportsbook online betting is available are able to bet on the DraftKings Sportsbook website.

 FanDuel Sportsbook is owned by Irish bookmaker Paddy Power Betfair and became an official daily fantasy sports and sports betting partner of the National Hockey League in 2018.
 The FanDuel Sportsbook website has more info about odds and how to bet.

 MGM Resorts International has held official sports betting partnerships with the NBA, NHL, MLB, and MLS.
 MGM offers sports betting via BetMGM.com and their mobile apps.

 Action 24/7 is a new, Tennessee-based sportsbook that launched with the release of sports betting in the state on November 1, 2020.